 How To Make

-Bake for 35-45 minutes.
+- Bake for 35-45 minutes.
 Then remove and let it cool just slightly before removing it from the pan.
-If you have greased your pan, it should remove easily.
+If you have greased your pan, it should be removed easily.

 How To Bake With Whole Wheat Flour